Common Installation Issues

 Some users who have enabled Controlled Folder Access (CFA) as a security measure may receive a notification that Pieces is attempting to bypass this security wall.

-To work around this issue, you will need to add the executable path for PiecesOS to your allowlist.
+To work around this issue, you must add the executable path for PiecesOS to your allowlist.

-The reason PiecesOS fails to launch when CFA is enabled is that the executable path for the PiecesOS application writes data to your Documents folder.
+PiecesOS fails to launch when CFA is enabled because the executable path for the application writes data to the Documents folder.

-CFA disables and blocks any request to modify files (in this case, writing & saving data), so PiecesOS is unable to launch itself.
+CFA disables and blocks any request to modify files (in this case, writing & saving data), so PiecesOS cannot launch itself.

 To decide which apps PiecesOS has access to, you can easily enable and disable specific sources from the Long-Term Memory Access Control panel.